MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Experimental Details

 \subsubsection{DOFA}

 DOFA~\cite{xiong2024} is a FM pre-trained on multi-source EO data using the MAE framework and a dynamic channel handling via a hypernetwork that generates patch embedding weights based on input wavelengths (see Table~\ref{tab:dofa_wavelengths}).
-While DOFA is inherently flexible, adaptations are required to support multimodality and multitemporality in our context.
+While DOFA is inherently flexible, adaptations are required to support multimodal and multitemporal fusion.

 We implement four parallel patchification layers (initialized from the original patchification layer) to handle VHR, Sentinel-2, and Sentinel-1 in both ascending and descending orbits.

-As with DINO-v2 and DINO-v2 sat., we explore both \textit{shared} and \textit{monotemp} fusion modes for handling multimodality and multitemporality.
-Since the original model lacks native temporal handling, the temporal encodings of \cref{sm:encodings} are again injected into the post-encoder token embeddings.
+As with DINO-v2 and DINO-v2 sat, we explore both \textit{shared} and \textit{monotemp} fusion modes for handling multimodality and multitemporality.

+Since the original model lacks native temporal handling, the temporal encodings from \cref{sm:encodings} are again injected into the post-encoder token embeddings.